peterhinch/micropython_ir/README.md

  3. `verbose=False` If `True` emits debug output.

 The `SONY` constructor is of form `pin, bits=12, freq=40000, verbose=False`.
-The `bits` value may be 12, 15 or 20 to set the highest SIRC variant in use.
+The `bits` value may be 12, 15 or 20 to set SIRC variant in use.
 Other args are as above.
-If `bits` is set to 20 then all variants will be received.
-Setting the value to the maximum expected improves error checking and timing tolerances.
-In particular a worst-case 20-bit block takes 39ms nominal, yet the repeat time is 45ms nominal.

-The Sony remote tested issues both 12 bit and 15 bit streams.

 Method:
  1. `transmit(addr, data, toggle=0)` Integer args. `addr` and `data` are